da1rren/planetwide-building-society/README.md

 ### Presentation Plan

 What is graphql...
-What are the main components...
+Why?...
+One Api limitless flexability What are the main components...
+Gateway, micro-services, redis What is federation...
+Why?
-What is federaton...

 Show how to run a basic query
-- talk about the result format
+* Talk about the result format
-- Query name/params
+* Query name/Variables
-- Intellisense
+* Intellisense
-- Recursive
+* Recursive
-- Variables
-- Polymorphic
+* Polymorphic
-- Freedom from schema
+* Shared Schema
+* Type Safety
-- Projection, sorting, paging, filter
+* In Built projection, sorting, paging, filter

 Mutations
-How run mutations batching
+* How run mutations batching
-How errors work
+* How errors work

 Subscriptions
-Show a subscription running
+* Show a subscription running
-Mention current limit
+* Mention current limit

-Healthchecks
+Misc
+* Security
+* Rate Limiting
+* Caching
+* Performance
+* Health Checks

-Open telemetry
+* Open telemetry

-Integration Testing
+* Integration Testing